Bishop. The Warm Winter Wonderland.

 You know we’re the “small town with the big backyard.”
 Do you know we have an awesome kitchen?
 In fact, we have many kitchens and they belong to the many excellent eateries that serve our local population and guests, like you!
 As a destination town in one of the most spectacular and most photographed regions of California, we are very proud of what our local chefs, brewers, bakers, and bartenders create for the enjoyment of all.

 There’s a wide selection of cuisines available offering Thai, Mexican, Japanese, Italian, Dutch, Chinese, the ubiquitous American, and some fine fusion fare in between.
 Local craft brewers, distillers, coffee roasters, and sommeliers serve perfect liquid accompaniments.
-Many of the restaurants unique to Bishop are owned and operated by local residents who attempt to source as much organic and locally produced ingredients as possible.
-Dishes are often made from scratch with house-made sauces and freshly baked breads.
+Local residents own and operate many of Bishop’s unique restaurants, and they work hard to source as many organic and locally produced ingredients as possible.
+Chefs often make dishes from scratch, featuring house made sauces and freshly baked breads.
 Local eggs are a feature in some of the smaller locales.

 It’s also a delight to us that our local musicians moonlight in many of these establishments providing entertainment that spans the genres from country to folk, rock to funk, and a whole lot more.
 Bands, trio, duos and solos perform their unique versions of covers and original music.
 The combined creative talent in this town is phenomenal.